kevinstaresdarbon/Horiseon_Task-Accessibility_Refactor/README.md

 The starter code at the initial commit, including the image files, HTML and CSS, was provided by the staff of edX.
 All commits after that is a refactor of the original code push by myself.
 No collaboration was needed or taken on this repository and code.

-I added the favicon.ico file myself but generated it using this site: https://www.icoconverter.com/  The site is self-explanatory and easy to use.
+I added the favicon.ico file myself but generated it using the image from this page: https://www.iconarchive.com/show/essential-toolbar-icons-by-fasticon/find-icon.html and converted it to an .ico using this site: https://www.icoconverter.com/  The site is self-explanatory and easy to use.

 The template and advice for this README was taken from this site: https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide